cvetomir-todorov/CecoChat/docs/infrastructure-main.md

 In order to containerize CecoChat you can use the folder which contains the [Docker files](../run/cecochat/) for building the Docker images.
 Internally the Docker files do `dotnet publish` and use `Release` configuration but this can be changed as prefered.
 The `docker-compose` file creates containers for:

-* 1 Connect server
+* 1 BFF server
 * 2 Messaging servers
 * 1 History server
+* 1 State server
 * 1 ID Gen server

 It uses `ASPNETCORE_ENVIRONMENT=Production` and overrides tracing options to persists all traces.

 ## Clients

 I've written a very basic console client.
-There is also a WPF desktop client for Windows which has some decent UI.
-A browser or WebAssembly client would be ideal in the future although that would require setting up a proxy to [enable gRPC-web](https://github.com/grpc/grpc-web).

 The machine running the clients needs to trust the [self-signed certificates](../source/certificates/).